 available will vary based on policy):

-- Place a copy of the password in the operating system copy buffer.
+- Place a copy of the password in the operating system copy buffer (sometimes allowed).

-- Launch an RDP, SSH, vSphere or similar remote control session to the
+- Launch an RDP, SSH, vSphere, SQL Studio or similar login session to

 Turning Human Authorizers into Reliable Participants